 Four of our marketed jack-up rigs are currently operating in the Mexican waters of the Gulf of Mexico, where drilling activity remains stable and additional tendering activity is ongoing.
-Of our two remaining marketed international jack-ups, one is currently working offshore Egypt, and the other, located offshore Montenegro, is actively seeking work.
+Of our two remaining marketed international jack-ups, one is contracted for a two-year bareboat charter offshore Ecuador, which is expected to commence in the third quarter of 2012.
+Our other international jack-up rig is located offshore Montenegro and is actively seeking work.